cityofgainesville/mygnv-resource-finder/readme.md

 When starting a new feature, work in a feature branch.

 1. `git pull`
-2. `git checkout -b initials/featureName`
+2. `git checkout -b featureName`

 Now you can add commits and check in the branch.

 3. `git add whatever_needs_to_be_added`
 4. `git commit -m "commit message"`
-5. `git push origin initials/featureName`
+5. `git push origin featureName`

-If you have any merge conflicts when pulling and you have issues ask for help ASAP.

 ## Bring your feature branch up to date with master

 1. `git checkout master`
 2. `git fetch -p origin`
 3. `git merge origin/master`
-4. `git checkout initials/featureName`
+4. `git checkout featureName`
 5. `git merge master`

 If there are merge conflicts a text editor may open.
 VScode is great for this since it shows the diffs and changes clearly.
-Edit the merge commit to fix issues and commit your updated branch with `git push origin initials/featureName`.
+Edit the merge commit to fix issues and commit your updated branch with `git push origin featureName`.

 ## Make Pull, Push & Merge Requests

-When you want to integrate your feature into master, make a pull request on github from your branch and wait until it is reviewed and merged by a team member.
+When you want to integrate your feature into master, make a pull request on github from your branch.

 To prevent merge conflicts, talk with team members before making large changes.
 Bring your feature branch up with master often to prevent merge conflicts when trying to merge pull requests.